Nicolás Varrone

+Nicolás Martín "Nico" Varrone (born 6 December 2000) is an Argentine racing driver who last competed in the FIA Formula 2 Championship for Van Amersfoort Racing.
+He is a factory driver for Corvette Racing.

+Born and raised in Buenos Aires, Varrone began in competitive karting before graduating to junior formulae in 2016.
+After debuting in Formula Renault 2.0 Argentina, he won the 2018 V de V Challenge Monoplace as a rookie.
+He was forced to exit formula racing in 2020 due to a lack of funding, leading to a transition to sports car racing full-time in 2021 with support from Rinaldi Racing, finishing third in the Le Mans Cup's LMP3 class.

+Varrone previously competed in the FIA World Endurance Championship in LM GTE and Le Mans Hypercar.
+In his rookie season in 2023, he won the LMGTE Am class title with Corvette Racing alongside Nicky Catsburg and Ben Keating.
+He is a two-time class winner at the 24 Hours of Le Mans, winning in LMGTE Am in 2023 with Catsburg and Keating, and in LMP2 Pro-Am in 2024 with Ben Barnicoat and François Perrodo.

 Early career

 Having competed in karting, Varrone made his car racing debut in the national Formula Renault category at the end of 2016.
 He remained in the series the following year and ended up 20th in the standings.

 A move to Europe followed in 2018, as Varrone joined the V de V Challenge Monoplace, first driving for Inter Europol Competition before switching to TS Corse.
 The Argentine dominated, taking six wins from 14 races and claiming the title.
 This made him the final champion of the series' history.

 In a 2019 season plagued by monetary concerns, Varrone took part in three rounds of the BRDC British Formula 3 Championship with Hillspeed, where he was able to win the reversed-grid race at Spa-Francorchamps.
-As a consequence, the youngster signed for Chris Dittmann Racing for the 2020 season.
+As a consequence, he signed for Chris Dittmann Racing for the 2020 season.
 However, plans of running the entire season were scuppered by the COVID-19 pandemic, which meant that Varrone was forced to abandon his season after the opening pair of events.

 Sportscar career

 After being forced to stop his British F3 campaign, Varrone returned home to Buenos Aires, thinking that he would have to abandon his racing career to work in the family business.
 However, manager Jose Balbiani managed to connect Varrone to Rinaldi Racing owner Michele Rinaldi, giving Varrone the chance to test an LMP3 car and subsequently partake in the final round of that year's Le Mans Cup.

-In 2021, Rinaldi paired Varrone with Alexander Matschull for the entire Le Mans Cup season, where three podiums earned the duo third place overall.
+In 2021, Rinaldi paired Varrone with Alexander Mattschull for the entire Le Mans Cup season, where three podiums earned the duo third place overall.